Kazenzi/Kazenzi/README.md

 - 👋 Hi, I’m @Kazenzi
 - 👀 I’m interested in  web development
 - 🌱 I’m currently learning android development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web and android projects
-- 📫 How to reach me ...
+- 📫 How to reach me jacintakazenzi99@gmail.com

 <!---
 Kazenzi/Kazenzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.